-- Quantity of the goods
+- Designation of dual-use goods.

-- Name and address of the recipient and the forwarding agent
+- Quantity of the goods.

-- End-use and the end-user of the goods
+- Name and address of the forwarding agent and the recipient.

-- Final destination of dual-use goods
+- End-use and the end-user of the goods.

-The records must be kept for a period of ten years, starting from the calendar year in which the transaction took place.
+Records must be kept for a period of ten years from the end of the calendar year in which the export or transfer took place.